MicrosoftDocs/azure-docs/articles/container-registry/tutorial-enable-registry-cache.md

 ## Next steps

-* Advance to the [next article](tutorial-enable-registry-cache-auth.md) to enable the Caching for ACR (preview) with authentication using Azure portal.
+* Advance to the [next article](tutorial-enable-registry-cache-auth.md) to enable the Caching for ACR (preview) with authentication using Azure CLI and Azure portal.

 <!-- LINKS - External -->
 [create-and-store-keyvault-credentials]:../key-vault/secrets/quick-create-portal.md